 How do I claim my free hours?

 Once you have found a place for your child, you need to complete an early years declaration form so we know where to fund your place.
-A paper declaration form is available from the Family Information Service on 0161 912 1053.

 How do I receive my hours?

 It is up to your childcare provider to confirm how they can offer you the free hours.
 This means that the number of hours in a session and the days available may be different at each provider.

 Some providers who are open all year may let you use less hours per week over the full year.
 You may find this is an easier way to work out any payments you need to make to your provider for additional hours or services.
 Talk to your provider about the options they offer.